machyman/arriola2026sa/README.md

 # Companion materials — *Foundations of Sensitivity Analysis*

-Companion code for ***Foundations of Sensitivity Analysis: From Local Sensitivity to Global Uncertainty*** by Leon M. Arriola and James M. Hyman, SIAM *Foundations in Computational Science and Engineering* series.
+Companion code for ***Foundations of Sensitivity Analysis: From Local Sensitivity to Global Uncertainty*** by Leon M. Arriola and James M. Hyman.
+Submitted to the SIAM *Computational Science and Engineering* series.

 ---